WalletWasabi/WasabiDoc/docs/using-wasabi/WalletGeneration.md

 ## Create Strong Passwords with Diceware

 Diceware is a great way to generate secure, memorable, random, and long passwords.
-It’s a great strategy for your most precious passwords, especially those for which two-factor authentication or a password manager is unfeasible (e.g. the password to your computer, your backups, or your encryption key).
+It’s a great strategy for your most precious passwords (e.g. the password to your computer, your backups, or your encryption key).
 You can even use Diceware to create secure wallets.

 To generate a password using Diceware, you just need a good die and some pen and paper.